boostorg/website-v2/README.md

 $ docker-compose -f docker-compose-with-celery.yml down
 ```

+### Local Dev: Serving static content from S3

+The Boost website is able to serve static content from an Amazon S3 bucket.
+This allows users to access older or archived content without needing to convert those resources into formats that work with the new website.
+See `StaticContentTemplateView` for more details.

+For local development, you may not want to call the Amazon S3 API live.
+Instead, you can use Docker Compose and MinIO to create sample data that you can use to test.

+1. [Install MinIO](https://min.io/download).
+Download the Minio Server and the Minio Client (command line tools)
+2.

-### Markdown content handling
+### Local Dev: Handling static markdown content

+_Note: This capability still exists, but is considered deprecated in favor of static content handling._

+The Boost website is able to serve static content from an external GitHub repo.
+Most of the content is in Markdown, and Boost transforms it into valid HTML.
+See `MarkdownTemplateView` for more details.

+For local development, you may not want to make this call live.
+Instead, you can clone the repo with the markdown content to your local machine and use Docker Compose to serve the content.

-Clone the content repo to your local machine, at the same level as this repo: https://github.com/boostorg/website2022.
+1. Clone the content repo to your local machine, at the same level as this repo: https://github.com/boostorg/website2022.
 Docker-compose will look for this folder and its contents on your machine, so it can copy the contents into a Docker container.
+2. Run `docker-compose up`.
+The `../website2022/:/website` volume in the `web` service will take care of serving content from your local copy of the content repo.

 ## Environment Variables